Table of Contents:

 "Paragraph 9 — A man may marry a number of women provided that he has the means to sustain them, and what we find is that the sages gave worthy suggestion that a man marry no more than four women so that he may fulfill his sexual obligation once a month.
 In a place where they are accustomed to only marry one woman they are not permitted to marry another woman."

-The 1st Role of Revelation about Zaynab bint Jahsh
+The 1st Role of Revelation in the Story of Zaynab bint Jahsh

 (Quran 33:36):